top of page

 Founder / Board Chair

-Theresa Buchheister (they/Dude Judy) is a Kansan New Yorker and Artistic Director of The Brick, founder and co-director of Title:Point, and co-founder of Vital Joint.
-Theresa directs, produces, performs, curates, facilitates and writes for theatre and theatre-adjacent performance realms.
+Theresa Buchheister (they/Dude Judy) is the former Artistic Director of The Brick, co-founder of Vital Joint, and founder and co-director of Title:Point.
+Theresa directs, produces, performs, curates, facilitates, and writes for theatre and theatre-adjacent performance realms.
 Theresa is a voice-over director, teacher, performer, and engineer.
 They are also working with Harrison David Rivers on a fiction podcast residency - Sound Lab.

 Headshot - BALES.jpeg